 - allowing opportunities to draw on the experience and knowledge of other trustees when it comes to spending decisions

-- ensuring the burden of managing a damages award does not all rest with one person
+- ensuring the burden of managing a compensation award does not all rest with one person

 - allowing compensation to be spent in any way that is in the interest of the beneficiary and with a great amount of flexibility.